OpenAiTx/OpenAiTx/projects/AUTOMATIC1111/stable-diffusion-webui/README-en.md

 # or in webui-user.sh
 python_cmd="python3.11"
 ```
-2. Navigate to the directory you would like the webui to be installed and execute the following command:
+2. Navigate to the directory where you want the webui to be installed and execute the following command:
 ```bash
 wget -q https://raw.githubusercontent.com/AUTOMATIC1111/stable-diffusion-webui/master/webui.sh
 ```